ducharmemp/saxaboom/README.md

 ## About

-Saxaboom is a data-mapper capable of transforming tree-structures (currently XML via SAX) into a tree of structs.
+Saxaboom is a data-mapper capable of transforming XML via SAX into a tree of structs.
 Think of it as xpath selectors but with the ability to work on potentially infinite streams of data with low memory usage since it only works with a few elements at a time relative to the rest of the document.
 If you're familiar with https://github.com/pauldix/sax-machine then this library should more or less look exactly the same with some minor tweaks.